 They met at Columbia Law School, after being undergrads at Havard and Wellesley respectively.
 After practicing law in Washington, D.C.
 Michael and Bernadette moved to South Africa at a time of great change.
 At a time when so much was at stake.

 When we started Heritage Africa back in 1993 our business endeavors attracted news stories in publications like Newsweek, The Washington Post and Fortune Magazine.

 As the London Sunday Times put it “[With] missionary zeal [to] make their contribution to the new South Africa…Bernadette Moffat and her husband Michael Giles sold their house and gave up six figure salaries as lawyers in Washington.”
 We’re so glad we did that.
 For me and Bernadette (and by extension our daughter Maya who is also involved in the business today), there is just no comparison between what we do now and practicing law for big city law firms.

 We are happy.
 We get to do what we love.
 Obviously we have a love for nature and wildlife – you don’t start a safari business without this burning desire to protect and preserve.
-Every day we see the vital role that wildlife safaris play in terms of preserving animals and habitats – something that gives us great pleasure.
-Most importantly, we experience the satisfaction of seeing our safaris making people happy.
+Every day we see the vital role that non-hunting safaris play in terms of preserving animals and habitats – something that gives us great pleasure.
+And just as importantly, we experience the satisfaction of seeing our safaris making people happy.

 So that’s us – Michael and Bernadette at Heritage Africa.
+We love what we do and we love the difference that non-hunting safaris are able to make.
+Join us.
 We’d love to hear more about your passions and dreams, and help plan a life-changing safari for you.